Public Networking

 You can change the automatically detected or manually set port at any time by clicking the edit icon next to the domain.

-Adding a custom domain
+Adding a Custom Domain

 When adding a root or apex domain to your Railway service, you must ensure that you add the appropriate DNS record to the domain within your DNS provider.
-At this time, Railway supports CNAME Flattening and ALIAS records.
+At this time, Railway supports CNAME Flattening and dynamic ALIAS records.

 Additional context